Future-proof Warmth from Nature: Support Programme for Heat Pumps in Switzerland

 Project location: Switzerland

-Project status: In operation, exclusive
+Project status: Completed, exclusive

 Although the installation of a heat pump would be feasible and much more climate-friendly in most cases, two thirds of all home owners in Switzerland continue to opt for a new oil or gas heating system